 Client assets, including stocks, bonds and cash are held by third-party custodians.
-In addition, Greycourt is considered to have control of client assets to the extent that Greycourt has authority granted to it by clients to directly deduct its fees from client accounts, or where Greycourt has control of client assets such as in acting as general partner of the Greycourt Partners Fund, LP., which closed effective 12/31/2020 and is in liquidation.
-The Greycourt Partners Fund, L.P. is audited by an independent public accountant and audited financial statements are distributed to investors within 180 days of the Fund's fiscal year end.
+Greycourt is considered to have control of client assets to the extent that Greycourt has authority granted to it by clients to directly deduct its fees from client accounts or where clients establish arrangements for the transfer of assets to a third party which allows Greycourt to instruct the payee, amount, or timing of the distribution.
+However, qualified custodians maintain physical custody of client assets.